The Lego Batman Movie: Video games

-Lego Dimensions includes characters from various franchises, including The Lego Movie and The Lego Batman Movie.
-The game's Starter Pack includes Wyldstyle, while Emmet, Benny, Bad Cop, and Unikitty are included in Fun Packs.
-From The Lego Batman Movie, Robin and Batgirl are included in a Story Pack while Excalibur Batman is included in a Fun Pack.
-However, Robin gets his voice actor changed in the game to Robbie Daymond and can also use his appearance from Teen Titans Go! if he is used in the Teen Titans Go!
-World.

 Based on The Lego Batman Movie, Warner Bros.
 Interactive Entertainment released the endless-runner game coinciding with the release of the film.
 It was released for Android and iOS.

 Cancelled sequel

-On December 5, 2018, McKay announced a sequel to the film was in the works, with him returning to direct.
-The film was set for release in 2022.
-However, while the rights of DC Comics are owned by Warner Bros, Universal Pictures acquired the film rights to The Lego Movie franchise in 2020, effectively cancelling the sequel.
+On December 5, 2018, McKay announced a sequel to The Lego Batman Movie was in the works, with him returning to direct.
+The film was set to be released in 2022.
+However, following the disappointing box office returns of The Lego Movie 2: The Second Part in 2019, Universal Pictures acquired the film rights to the Lego brand in April 2020, effectively cancelling the sequel due to Warner Bros. owning the rights to DC Comics.

 In June 2021, McKay revealed that the script was being written by Michael Waldron and Dan Harmon.
 It would have focused on Batman's relationship with the Justice League, particularly Superman, and the main villains would have been Lex Luthor and OMAC.
 Waldron revealed that the film was tentatively titled Lego Superfriends.